 It’s also possible to define the “nothing selected” option.
 This is an option that essentially clears the value of the field.
 It is also used as a prompt that is shown by default, but does not save a value if the record is saved like that.

 null_select::Choose… at the beginning of the list of options.
 It must have the “null_select::” part, the part following the :: is what will be shown in the selector and that can be anything you want.
 If the field is required, the null select will not validate, forcing the user to make a real selection.

 In some cases, you may want to prevent the null select option, which you can do with

 Determining the Default Option Selection

 If there is a “default” setting for the field, that will determine which option is selected by default.
-You need to the data value in there, don’t use the value title.
+There is a dropdown selector labeled “Default Value” to select one of the options as your default selection.

 If there is no default defined, but a “null select” has been defined, the null select will be selected by default.

 If neither a “null select” or default value has been defined, the first item on the list will be chosen by default.
 It’s a good idea to have either a null select or default defined for all dropdown fields.
 Null selects can also be used to give users a way to select “none,” but you can’t make such a field required.
 If you want to force them to make a selection in a field where “none” is an option, just add an item with the value “none” to the field values.

 Some types of selector will allow the user to type in a value that is not present in the list of options.
 If they select “other” they can type their value in to the text input provided for that purpose.

 The “other” selector that can be named by adding an item specifying a title for the “other” value.
 For example: